NishB369/CredClone/README.md

 ## Technologies Used
 - HTML5
 - CSS3
-- Flexbox/Grid for layout
 - Responsive design techniques

 ## Features
 - **Responsive Design**: The UI is fully responsive, ensuring a seamless experience across devices.
-- **Navigation Bar**: A functional navigation bar that mimics the CRED app’s style.
-- **Card Components**: Stylish card layouts for displaying financial information.
+- **Card Components**: Stylish card layouts for displaying multiple verticals.
-- **Footer**: A footer that includes links and contact information, similar to the original app.
+- **Videos**: Usage of multiple videos as per the real website in backgrounds and multiple sections provided any oppotunity to learn better regarding postions.

 ## Installation
 To view this project locally, follow these steps: